HITOfficial/inzynjerka/README.md

 ## How to run

-Run command: docker-compose up --build
+Run command: 'docker-compose up --build' in the main directory.

 ## One click Heroku deployment